MohidFarhan/MohidFarhan.github.io/_posts/2025-09-27-The-Metric-Tensor.md

 |v|^2= g_{xx}x^2+g_{yy}y^2
 $$

-Here $g_{xx}$ and $g_{yy}$ are metric scalars for x and y axis respectively and have the "rectangleness" of the grid encoded in them.
+Here $$g_{xx}$$ and $$g_{yy}$$ are metric scalars for x and y axis respectively and have the "rectangleness" of the grid encoded in them.
 A critical point here is that x and y are displacements, not coordinates.
 Though, this convention might be a bit confusing right now, it has been intentionally kept this way as it will come in handy for a concept later on.

 ## The Oblique Grid